iamtoaster/twison-godot/README.md

 For more info head over to the wiki section, or take a look at example scene provided with the script which demonstrates basic usage (It is called `Node2D.tscn`, and is located at root of this repository).
 The script itself also has a lot of comments describing its inner workings.

-Please note that this sctipt only provides means with which to work with Twine stories, not how to display them.
+Please note that this script only provides means with which to work with Twine stories, not how to display them.
 Example scene which is included with this script shows how to use `RichTextLabel` to display a story.

 P.S.
 You can just import `project.godot` to the editor if you simply want to have a look.
 Just saying.